RESOLVE TO SMILE MORE

 Smiling requires very little effort (fewer muscles than frowning, according to the old expression).
 It makes you even more attractive, it makes other people smile, and it’s a chance to show off your pearly whites.

-Tips to give you more reasons to smile in 2019:
+Tips to give you more reasons to smile:

 1. Hang out with kids.
 They seem to know instinctively how to have fun.
 Though studies don’t support that old wives’ tale that children laugh more than adults, they do show that kids spend more time being deliberately funny.
 And let’s be honest—the things five-year-olds find funny can be pretty hilarious to adults, too: slapstick, silly jokes, funny faces.
 Just good, old-fashioned fun.